splunk/eventgen/README/Performance.md

 Generators are written as [Plugins](Plugins.md).
 These have varying performance characteristics depending on how they're written.
 The default generator is the regex based replacement generator thats been available since Eventgen v1.
 It is unfortunately slow.
 It is very configurable, but that configurability comes at a cost in performance.
 It is written entirely in Python, and it utilizes RegEx extensively which is slow.

-The replay generator (formerly mode=reply) is also slow, but for a different reason.
+The replay generator (formerly mode=replay) is also slow, but for a different reason.
 Because we're sequentially navigating through time, we can't easily multi-thread this operation, so thusly we can only run one copy of this at a time.

 ## Comparing three options

 However, our plugin architecture is rich and we can easily hand-craft generators which will perform better.
 For comparison purposes, we built a weblog based generator using three different approaches.

 * Default Generator, Regex
 ** In this, we generate weblogs through the default generator, using regular expressions.
-You can see the configs for this in ``tests/perf/eventgen.conf.perfweblog``
+You can see the configs for this in `tests/perf/eventgen.conf.perfweblog`
 * Hand-built Python Weblog Generator
-** Here, we generate identical weblogs, but through a hand crafted Python generator preset in ``lib/plugins/generator/weblog.py``
+** Here, we generate identical weblogs, but through a hand crafted Python generator preset in `lib/plugins/generator/weblog.py`
 * C Weblog Generator
 ** And here, we wrap a little Python around a C-based Weblog generator.
-The C generator is located in ``lib/plugins/generator/cweblog.c`` and the Python wrapper is in ``lib/plugins/generator/cweblog.py``.
-To run cweblog on your system, you'll need to customize some #define's for paths in cweblog.c and compile it (``gcc -c cweblog.c && gcc -o cweblog cweblog.o`).
+The C generator is located in `lib/plugins/generator/cweblog.c` and the Python wrapper is in `lib/plugins/generator/cweblog.py`.
+To run cweblog on your system, you'll need to customize some #define's for paths in cweblog.c and compile it (`gcc -c cweblog.c && gcc -o cweblog cweblog.o`).

 ## Testing